 “Because” is a subordinating conjunction that indicates the start of a subordinate—or dependent—clause.
+Notice that it does not contain a predicate (a verb phrase).
 This fragment withholds key information from the reader.
 For example, what happened to Sarah because of her hip?

 Correct: Because of Sarah’s bad hip, she was no longer able to compete in ballroom dance tournaments.

 Correct: They had to walk slowly because of Sarah’s bad hip.